DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

   <mat-divider></mat-divider>
 ```

 When the user clicks a button, we add an item to the Items array.
-I simply set the value of our `listAddItemSlideInAnimation` trigger to 'slideIn' which triggers our slide-in animation.
+We simply set the value of our `listAddItemSlideInAnimation` trigger to 'slideIn' which triggers our slide-in animation.

 ## Route animation